 Shift workers should maximize their exposure to bright light (sunlight or, for night workers, specially constructed bright artificial lightboxes) at times when they should be awake and ensure that the bedroom is as dark and quiet as possible during sleep.
 Wearing sunglasses during the morning commute home in anticipation of sleep is also useful.
 Sleep masks and white-noise devices are helpful.
+Melatonin before bedtime can also help.
 When symptoms persist and interfere with functioning, judicious use of hypnotics with a short half-life and wake-promoting drugs is appropriate.

 Circadian rhythm sleep disorder, altered sleep phase types:

 In these syndromes, patients have normal sleep quality and duration with a 24-h circadian rhythm cycle, but the cycle is out of sync with desired or necessary wake times.
 Less commonly, the cycle is not 24 h, and patients awaken and sleep earlier or later each day.
 If able to follow their natural cycle, patients have no symptoms.